Last Updated on

 The BPO industry is currently thriving in the Philippines.

-With great benefits and a good starting salary, a lot of Filipinos now prefer to work as call center agents after graduation.
+With great benefits and a good starting salary, call center jobs attract a lot of fresh graduates.
 Some professionals switch careers and make it their second profession.

 Although it seems more financially rewarding than other entry-level jobs, working as a call center agent is not a walk in the park.
 The working schedules are always changing and working in any customer service job is always difficult and requires a lot of patience.